withastro/astro/packages/astro-rss/README.md

 Type: `string (required)`

 The name of the original feed in which the item was published.
-(Note that this is the the feed's title, not the individual article title.)
+(Note that this is the feed's title, not the individual article title.)

 #### `source.url`